 Software demos are the best way to figure out how well a system meets your needs.
 But don’t let the vendor run the show.
 Ask questions!
 You should know whether a software system meets all your requirements by the end of your demo.

 As you demo more systems, you’ll probably think of follow-up questions.
 So don’t be afraid to demo the same software more than once.
 You can ask the vendor to record the demo, too, so you can review it later.

 Once you’ve picked your top choices, you’re at the last — and most exciting — step: making a decision.
 But don’t rush it.
 Like I said earlier, you need your committee’s buy-in.
 Present your notes from the demos, and talk through how your top systems meet the team’s needs.
 And then let everyone have their say until the team agrees on a solution that’s a good fit for everybody.
 When you reach a consensus, make the decision and own it!

 Ready to start shopping?
-Check out our step-by-step e-book to get started.
+Check out our step-by-step software guide.